 “Are you crazy?” spluttered Thénardier.
 “Are you raving mad?
 We’ve got the law on hour heels and you want to stand round drawing lots out of a hat!”

 “Perhaps you would like to borrow my hat,” said a voice from the doorway.

 They swung around and saw that it was Javert.
 He stood there holding out his hat with a smile.

 Actually, he’s a total badass in this whole scene.
 It goes a long way toward making Javert appealing.
 He’s wrong about Valjean and Fantine, and he’s opposed to our POV characters for the revolt, and yeah, he’s a total jerk — but when he’s in his element, he’s damn good at his job, and Paris is probably better off for having him there.

 An interesting note on this chapter title: In the Denny translation, it’s “The Best of the Lot!” which is what Javert says when he realizes the victim has fled in the confusion.
 In the 1887 Hapgood edition, which sticks close to the French, it’s “One Should Always Begin By Arresting the Victims.”

 Pages covered: 627-701.
-Images by Jeanniot and A. Gladys Peck from unidentified editions of Les Misérables, via this fantastic illustration gallery.
+Images by Jeanniot and A. Gladys Peck from unidentified editions of Les Misérables, via the Pont-au-Change illustration gallery.